-By signing this proxy, the undersigned revokes all prior proxies and authorizes Mike Rosenbaum, Jeff Cooper, and James Winston King, or any of them, each with the power of substitution, to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Guidewire Software, Inc. to be held virtually at www.virtualshareholdermeeting.com/GWRE2020 on December 15, 2020 at 1:30 p.m.
-Pacific Time or at any postponement or adjournment thereof.
+By signing this proxy, the undersigned revokes all prior proxies and authorizes Mike Rosenbaum, Jeff Cooper, and Winston King (the "Proxies"), or any of them, each with the power of substitution, to represent and vote the shares of the undersigned, with all the powers which the undersigned would possess if personally present, at the Annual Meeting of Stockholders of Guidewire Software, Inc. to be held virtually at www.virtualshareholdermeeting.com/GWRE2022 on December 20, 2022 at 1:30 p.m.
+Pacific Time or at any postponement, continuation, or adjournment thereof.

-Shares represented by this proxy will be voted by the stockholder.
-If no such directions are indicated, the Proxies will have authority to vote FOR each of the nominees listed in Proposal 1, FOR Proposals 2, 3, 5, and 6, and ONE YEAR for Proposal 4.
+This proxy, when properly executed and returned, will be voted in the manner directed herein.
+If no such direction is made, the Proxies will have authority to vote FOR each of the nominees listed in Proposal 1 and FOR Proposals 2, 3, 4, 5, and 6.

-In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting.
+In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting or any postponement, continuation, or adjournment thereof.